Miccia/open-close-ms/README.md

 Which communicates via a kafka topic and expose REST apis.
 Everything id dockerized with a 1 publisher 2 subscriber configuration

-##Execution
+## Execution

 to run the solution you need to:
 `docker compose up --build`
 inside the docker/all folder, the frontend addresses are: http://localhost:8081/ and http://localhost:8082/

-##Testing
+## Testing

-to test the functionality you can access the REST apis under http://localhost:8080/swagger-ui/index.html#/ or use the justeat.postman_collection.json the microservices initial data status is: restaurant
+to test the functionality you can access the swagger-ui  under http://localhost:PORT/swagger-ui/index.html#/ or use the justeat.postman_collection.json where PORT is:
+8080 for the backend
+8081 & 8082 for the frontend
+the microservices initial data status is:

 | id  | name | description | status |